mukulhase/WebWhatsapp-Wrapper/README.md

 #### Using Firefox with Persistent Session

-Gecko Driver must already be installed and working!
+Firefox and Gecko Driver must already be installed and working!

 ```in: python_interpreter```
 1. Run this python code once